Folklore of Malaysia

 A Kelantanese Wayang Kulit that narrated the tale of Hikayat Seri Rama.

 Malaysian folklore is the folk culture of Malaysia and other indigenous people of the Malay Archipelago as expressed in its oral traditions, written manuscripts and local wisdoms.
 Malaysian folklores were traditionally transmitted orally in the absence of writing systems.
 Oral tradition thrived among the Malays, but continues to survive among Orang Asli and numerous Bornean ethnic groups in Sarawak and Sabah.
 Nevertheless, Malaysian folklores are closely connected with classical Malay folklore of the region.
-Even though, Malay folklore tends to have a regional background, with the passing of time, and through the influence of the modern media, large parts of regional Malay folklore have become interwoven with the wider popular Malaysian folklore.
+Even though Malay folklore tends to have a regional background, the passing of time and the influence of the modern media have caused large parts of regional Malay folklore have become interwoven with the wider popular Malaysian folklore.

 In Malay, the term budaya rakyat is used to describe folklore.
 According to the Kamus Dewan, budaya rakyat can be interpreted as stories, customs, clothing, behaviour etc. that are inherited by a society or a nation.
 Malaysian folklore takes a heavy influence from Indian tradition, with a number of figures, legends, and creatures being adapted from the pre-Islamic traditions of the Malay Archipelago.
 This Indian influence means that Malaysian folklore generally differs between regions in the country, folklores from west Malaysia have more influence of Indian folklores than east Malaysia.
 However, many parts of Malay and Malaysian folklore still contain evidence of pre-Islamic past.

 Folk tales

 Malaysian folk tales include a vast variety of forms such as myths, legends, fables, etc. The main influences on Malaysian folk tales have been Indian, Javanese and middle eastern folk tales.
 Many Indian epics have been translated into Malay since ancient time including the Sanskrit epics of Ramayana and Mahabharata, which are the basis of the Malaysian art of Wayang Kulit.
-Besides, Indian epics, the Javanese epic of Panji has also influenced Malay literature and plays a major part in enriching Malaysian folk tales.
+Besides Indian epics, the Javanese epic of Panji has also influenced Malay literature and plays a major part in enriching Malaysian folk tales.

 Malaysian folk tales are usually centred around romance between princes and princesses, kings and queens, or heroes and their damsels.
 Until today, numerous royal courts exist in Malaysia and supplied the basis of many folk stories.
 For example, folk tales like Puteri Lindungan Bulan and Raja Bersiong have always been associated with the Sultanate of Kedah, and the story of Puteri Limau Purut has been associated with the Sultanate of Perak.
 Due to the nature of migration in the region, some of the popular Malaysian folk tales may also arrived from other part of Malay Archipelago.